Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A plant lover’s paradise on a hilltop overlooking North County

-If you value Vista’s agricultural hub, take a 20-minute drive north to Bonsall for a ton of farms and nurseries.
-Waterwise Botanicals is more of a destination garden center perched atop a hill overlooking the city.
+Waterwise Botanicals is a destination garden center perched atop a hill overlooking the city.

 They are great for entertaining kids, picking out succulents, and offering great customer service if you aren’t sure what type of plant you’re looking for.
-They also recently started offering some great onsite events due to the spacious property they have.
+They also recently started offering some great onsite events due to their spacious property.

 EVO ~ The Emerald Village